🤖 Tech News

 In terms of performance, Google’s internal and independent third-party evaluations put Gemini 2.5 Pro at the absolute top tier for graduate-level science and software engineering benchmarks:

-Coding (HumanEval+) 94.2% 93.8% 92.9%
+Coding (HumanEval+) 94.2% 93.8% 92.9% Multi-file code generation and bug isolation.

-Graduate-Level Science (GPQA Diamond) 76.4% 75.1% 74.8%
+Graduate Science (GPQA Diamond) 76.4% 75.1% 74.8% PhD-level chemistry, physics, and biology logic.

-Mathematics (MATH Benchmark) 91.8% 92.1% 89.5%
+Mathematics (MATH Benchmark) 91.8% 92.1% 89.5% Step-by-step calculus, algebra, and geometry proofs.

-Active Context Window 2,000,000 Tokens 200,000 Tokens 300,000 Tokens
+Active Context Window 2,000,000 Tokens 200,000 Tokens 300,000 Tokens Working memory span for long-document ingest.

 Pro Tip: For local deployment of open-weights models that compete in this space, check out Google’s newly released Gemma 4, which brings high-performance logic directly to consumer laptops without cloud dependency.